 What’s the History of Basketball in Canada?

 Basketball in Canada has had an exciting history, especially for a country that does not have a significant presence within the NBA.
 According to the Canadian Encyclopedia, basketball was invented by James Naismith, a Canadian.
-Though its creation took place in Massachusetts, this happened in 1891.
+Though its creation took place in Massachusetts, it happened in 1891.

 From that point on, basketball was extremely popular not only in local YMCAs where it received its origin but also in schools and homes.